About me, Susan

 As you may expect, I've been around dogs all my life.
 I've had purebreds and mutts.
 They've been healthy and not-so-healthy.
 I've raised puppies and adopted an adolescent.
 They've come from breeders, shelters, and rescues.
 The one constant is that I've loved them all....and they've all been a bit on the larger size, which suits me just fine.

 My latest dog (my first girl!) came into my life as a foster.
-She was renamed Kara and our journey began: first to the vet, then the hospital, then the specialists, then the behaviorist, back to the vet, and then another specialist.
+She was renamed Kara and our journey began: first to the vet, then the hospital, then the specialists, then a veterinary behaviorist, back to the vet, and then another specialist.
 Phew.
 Lucky for her I was unemployed at the time but my spouse wasn't.
 When the rescue no longer wanted her, she became ours.

 During this time I often wondered what I would have done if I still held my full-time job.
 Life would have been very difficult— that's for sure.

-After my experience, I decided it was time to help others through their journey—whether it's with puppies; seniors; dogs learning to navigate this big, scary human world; dogs who prefer a big bubble and little handling; or dogs with medical needs—so they, too, can have a safe and enriching life.
+After my experience, I decided it was time to help others through their journey—whether it's with puppies; adolescents; seniors; dogs learning to navigate this big, scary human world; dogs who prefer a big bubble and little handling; or dogs with medical needs—so they, too, can have a safe and enriching life.

 In recent years (i.e., after COVID) I decided it was time to expand my understanding of dog behavior and so I started attending more classes, workshops and webinars.
 I also enrolled in a couple programs that I am truly passionate about that have the wellbeing of the dog at their heart and makes my heart happy.